112RG/Ghost/README.md

   Grabs the supplied amount of messages from chat and deletes those that are yours.

 - `reboot`
-  Reboots the Kuro.
+  Reboots the ghost.
 (Only works if using pm2|forever).

 - `reload`
   Reloads all the modules (Useful when developing).